X

 For more, here's what you can do if you're last payment never arrived, and here's the Supplemental Security Income payment schedule

-Payment schedule if you've had SSDI since May 1997 or earlier
+If you've had SSDI since May 1997 or earlier or also receive SSI

 If you started getting SSDI before May 1997, you'd usually receive your payment on the third day of every month.
 Note that this isn't always the case, like when the third day falls on a weekend or holiday.
-For 2025, this will happen in May and August, so you can expect to receive your payment during these months 1-2 days earlier.
+For 2025, this will happen in August, so you can expect to receive your payment during that month 1-2 days earlier.

 For everyone else, payments are birth date-dependent

-If you began receiving SSDI after May 1997, then your payment date is determined by the day of the month you were born.
+If you began receiving SSDI after May 1997 and don't also receive SSI, then your payment date is determined by the day of the month you were born.
 Payments are typically paid out on the second, third and fourth Wednesday of the month.
 Which Wednesday you get your check breaks down like this:

 Birthdate betweenSocial Security check date